-IIE.HecHveness in Periormance less than or equal to 60 percent Professional Ability less than 20 percent Effectiveness in University Service and Continuing Growth less than 20 percent Total: 100 percent

-The weighting of the criteria suggests that it would be highly unlikely that an employee would receive DSI unless they were rated very strongly in the "effectiveness in performance."
-With a weighting of at least three times the other two categories, it is believed that the completion of a strong performance of ones' position responsibilities is essential for DSI, however, it is also recognized that in order to distinguish between outstanding employees, to further the goals of the institution, and to complete the required work of the College, the other criteria are important as well.
+Effectiveness in Performance less than or equal to 60 percent Professional Ability less than 20 percent Effectiveness in University Service and Continuing Growth less than 20 percent Total: 100 percent strong performance of ones' position responsibilities is essential for DSI, however, it is also recognized that in order to distinguish between outstanding employees, to further the goals of the institution, and to complete the required work of the College, the other criteria are important as well.
 It is the development of the correct balance of effort which is the true challenge for every professional and for the consideration of DSI.